Southwest Companion Pass Trick

 Email

 Part of our free flying is thanks to the Southwest Companion Pass trick.
 Southwest is our favorite airline for families for a lot of reasons (can you say family boarding and free bags?).
 But the biggest reason is the Southwest Companion pass that makes it possible for our family of 5 to only have to buy 3 plane tickets when we travel.
-So if you want to know how to take advantage of the Southwest Companion Pass offer or how to use the Southwest Companion Pass, you’re in the right place!
+So if you want to know how to take advantage of the Southwest Companion Pass promotion or how to use the Southwest Companion Pass, you’re in the right place!
 In this post I’ll cover how to get the Southwest companion pass, how to use it, and how to keep it!

 How to Earn the Southwest Companion Pass